 But when Andy gets fired for vague performance-related issues and decides to sue his law firm for discrimination, the things that help him the most are his legal brilliance and the help of an unlikely ally, homophobic lawyer Joe Miller, played by Denzel Washington.

-He's probably the most interesting and complex characters in the film, and his journey throughout the film is fascinating to watch.
+He's probably the most interesting and complex character in the film, and his journey throughout the film is fascinating to watch.
 For most of Philadelphia, he freely admits that gay people disgust him and that he just doesn't understand how they can "choose" to live like that.

 His reaction to Andy's confession that he has AIDS is one of the most telling and poignant in the film.
 As soon as the words are out of his mouth, Miller subtly and almost subconsciously puts as much space between the two of them as possible.
 And he turns him down at first.
 Says thanks but no thanks.

 It's only once he sees Andy going over law books at the library and is politely encouraged to read in one of the private rooms that he decides to help with the case.
 It's interesting to see how he is able to reconcile his distaste for gay people and his desire to see the law carried out properly.